cormacp/gps/README.md

 INFO:root:Wrote pruned GPS data to data/pruned_data_points.csv
 ```

+The error tolerance is tunable using the ``speed_threshold`` argument, but is set to 100 'average units of speed' for the purposes of this exercise.

+Note that this 'speed' metric is an arbitrarily calculated unit, with a scale that was chosen to broadly suit the input data.
+In a real-world system, this metric would be more carefully specified and derived from the conventions of the input data.

-However, all aspects of the validation can be customised with the following command line arguments:
+All aspects of the validation can be customised with the following command line arguments:

 ```
 $ python3 validate_route.py --help